 CLOWNDOG • MOST CORNDOGS IN 3 MINS •

-Albuquerque, NM A classic eating contest then followed at the Clowndog Hot Dog Parlour.
-People came from far and wide to cheer on the competitors in their attempt to break the record for most corndogs eaten in 3 and 8 minutes.
+A classic eating contest then followed at the Clowndog Hot Dog Parlour.
+People came from far and wide to cheer on the competitors in their attempt to break the record for most corndogs eaten!

 SKYVIEW